bodywork-ml/bodywork-core/docs/index.md

 ## Where do I Install Bodywork?

 Bodywork is distributed as a Python package that exposes a command line interface for configuring Kubernetes to run Bodywork deployments.
-For example, a pipeline hosted on GitHub can be scheduled to run every evening with one command,
+It takes just one command to schedule a pipeline hosted on GitHub to run every evening,

 ![bodywork_cronjob_create](images/bodywork_cronjob_create.png)